stellaglow1122/EyeGen/README.md

 - `database/*.py`: JSON-to-MongoDB data import
 - `json_dialogue/`, `json_report/`: Folders to place your data files
 - `assets/`: Flow diagrams for documentation and platform overview
+- `line_dialogue_report_db.py`: A utility script demonstrating the pipeline from dialogue to report generation and database import.
+Provides a function that takes idx, user_type, user_name, dialogue as input.

 ---